jpdevries/developer-style-guide/README.md

 ## Leveraging Browser Cache

-To effectively leverage the browser cache do not bundle common frameworks and libraires such as Angular, React, or jQuery with your code.
+To effectively leverage the browser cache refrain from bundling common frameworks and libraires such as Angular, React, or jQuery with your code.
 Instead, load them as separate files like&nbsp;so:

 ```html
 <!-- load jQuery separately -->